omundy/dig245-critical-web-design/09-2/README.md

 ## Challenge (Optional)

 Your box moves now, but the page is still pretty boring.
 You are going to make the page more colorful.
-First, give the background a nice pretty gradient (Hint: Look into CSS's `linear-gradient` function.).
+First, give the background a pretty gradient (Hint: Look into CSS's `linear-gradient` function.).
 Then, using [CSS Animations](https://www.w3schools.com/css/css3_animations.asp), make your box change color and shape, indefinitely.

 ![Challenge](demo/examples/challenge.gif)